Inertial evolution of non-linear viscoelastic solids in the face of (self-)collision: Existence results for the quasistatic regime

 \subsection{Existence of weak solutions via minimizing movements}

 Throughout the section we consider an energy-dissipation pair $(E, R)$, which can be thought of as a regularized version of the energy-dissipation pair introduced in \Cref{Modelling-sec} where, roughly speaking, the underlying space $W^{2,p}$ is replaced by $W^{k_0, 2}$, with $k_0 - \frac{n}{2} > 2 - \frac{n}{p}$, so that $W^{k_0, 2}(Q; \RR^n)$ compactly embeds in $W^{2, p}(Q; \RR^n)$.
+Note that the leading term in $E$ is now quadratic (see \Cref{inertia-sec}), which results in a corresponding linear term in the equation.
 The assumptions \eqref{E1}--\eqref{E5} and \eqref{R1}--\eqref{R4} are thus replaced by their regularized versions as follows.

 We assume that $E\colon W^{k_0,2}(Q;\RR^n)\to (-\infty,\infty]$ satisfies the following properties: \begin{enumerate}[label=(E$'$\!.\arabic*), ref=E$'$\!.\arabic*] \item There exists $E_{\min} > - \infty$ such that $E(\eta) \ge E_{\min}$ for all $\eta \in W^{k_0, 2}(Q; \RR^n)$.
 Moreover, $E(\eta) < \infty$ for every $\eta \in W^{k_0, 2}(Q; \RR^n)$ with $\inf_Q \det \nabla \eta > 0$. \item For every $E_0 \ge E_{\min}$ there exists $\e_0 > 0$ such that $\det \nabla \eta \ge \e_0$ for all $\eta$ with $E(\eta) \le E_0$. \item For every $E_0 \ge E_{\min}$ there exists a constant $C$ such that